rip/go-ghoul/README.md

 examples, practice code

-some may be broken and buggy
+some may be broken or buggy